smrTofighi/vira_new/README.md

-# vira_new
+# vira-app
-this is my app for Vira Technology Company
+Features of this app:
+* View the latest news
+* Add articles
+* Add and listen to podcasts

+This app is developed by VornaCode Team